 KATY GUARDIANSHIP ATTORNEYS

-Protecting Your Loved Ones in Tomball, Fort Bend & Harris Counties
+Protecting Vulnerable Individuals in Tomball, Fort Bend & Harris Counties

 Guardianship is the legal process designed to protect vulnerable persons from abuse, neglect, and exploitation.
 When a person is deemed incapacitated, they are unable to fully make decisions for themselves.
 Theander & Grimes has experience helping to form guardianship arrangements that serve the vulnerable person’s best interests.
 Call to learn more about how we can help you provide the best care for your loved one.

-Dial (281) 968-9965 now or contact us online to get started with your guardianship case.
+Dial (281) 968-9965 now or contact us online to get started with your guardianship needs.
 Our Katy guardianship attorneys serve clients throughout West Houston.

 This legal avenue is meant to provide assistance for elderly adults and adults with special needs.
 It also includes minors who by law cannot make certain decisions for themselves.
 At the end of a guardianship proceeding, the court appoints a guardian (the person applying to take care of a person) to care for a ward (the person needing help).